 Shelby has presented at state level conferences, trained and inspired countless parents and professionals throughout the state of Arkansas.
 She has vast experience in networking with service providers and is widely known across the state as a dedicated advocate for the disabled.
 Shelby is committed to ensuring that the vision of The Center for Exceptional Families, Inc. be carried out effectively to the betterment of all Arkansans living with disabilities.
 Mrs. Knight also serves on the Dispute Resolution Committee of the Arkansas Department of Education.

-Shelby has three children, and three grandchildren and lives with her husband and son in Jonesboro, in the Northeast corner of the state.
+Shelby has three children and three grandchildren.
+She lives with her husband and son in Jonesboro, in the Northeast corner of the state.